 Keynote conferences

 Marie Tahon is currently a full professor at Le Mans University and conducts her research at the Laboratoire d’Informatique de l’Université du Mans (LIUM).
 She received her engineering degree from École Centrale de Lyon as well as a Master’s degree in acoustics from École Centrale de Lyon and INSA Lyon in 2007.
 She obtained her Ph.D. in Computer Science from Paris-Sud University in 2012.
 She worked at LIMSI–CNRS (Orsay) on automatic emotion recognition in speech during both her Ph.D. and postdoctoral research.
 She also held a teaching and research position (ATER) at LMSSC / CNAM (Paris) in acoustics, and later conducted postdoctoral research at IRISA (Lannion) with the “Expression” research team.
 Her research focuses on expressive speech processing, particularly in the areas of speech synthesis, emotion recognition, and speaker identification.
 She has also conducted research in musical acoustics, including the automatic analysis of traditional singing and studies in instrumental acoustics and organology.
+Title: Automatic processing of spontaneous speech: Applications to media data and telephone conversations.

 |